Addressing Climate Change

 Also, in Japan, we are promoting broader adoption of renewable energy through our business of operation, management, and maintenance of power plants that use renewable energy, the energy storage plant business, and the introduction of a third-party ownership model for solar power generation systems.

-Global Expansion of Renewable Energy Business (as of March 31, 2024)
+Capacity of Renewable Energy (As of March 31, 2025)

 • Please refer to CO2 Avoided Emissions through the Renewable Energy Business here.